WELCOME TO OHIO WESLEYAN UNIVERSITY!

+WELCOME TO OHIO WESLEYAN UNIVERSITY!

 - Created a University-wide strategic plan to renew its curriculum and solidify Ohio Wesleyan as a national leader in liberal arts education.
 Toward that end, members of the OWU faculty have been imagining and implementing The OWU Connection, a curricular initiative that helps students link academic theory with real-world practice as they prepare for global citizenship and leadership.

 - Added the Bachelor of Science to the list of degrees we confer, which also includes the Bachelor of Arts, Bachelor of Music, and Bachelor of Fine Arts.
-Currently, students are able to graduate with a Bachelor of Science in four areas – astrophysics, physics, geology, and microbiology.
+Currently, students are able to graduate with a Bachelor of Science in astrophysics, chemistry, physics, geology, and microbiology.

 - Expanded The David O. Robbins Neuroscience Program with a $5 million endowment gift to add three faculty members, increasing learning and research opportunities for students with an interest in neuroscience.